All Episodes

 I would argue one of the worst people in the country, and that's against some pretty competition.

-Well, it's the fact that I keep seeing normies on social media posting around this video, which came out at the beginning of the m nearer the beginning of the month, the 12th of September, as a summary of a larger column that he had produced for the Times newspaper.
+Well, it's the fact that I keep seeing normies on social media posting around this video, which came out at the beginning of the month, nearer the beginning of the month, the 12th of September, as a summary of a larger column that he had produced for the Times newspaper.

-And it's Fraser Nelson telling you that crime is not experiencing a massive uptick since the influx of foreign invaders came into this country, and in fact is reaching a 25-year low.
+And it's Fraser Nelson telling you that crime is not experiencing a massive uptick since the influx of foreign invaders came into this country and in fact is reaching a 25-year low.

 How does he have the stats to try to back this information up?

-He's saying things like knife attacks took a drop to a 25 year low.
+He's saying things like knife attacks took a drop to a 25-year low.

-NHS hospital admissions due to knife attacks are reaching a 25 year low.
+NHS hospital admissions due to knife attacks are reaching a 25-year low.

-And he goes on to make a number of other absurd sounding claims, which many people that I have seen, people who don't look into this and don't want to trust their eyes when they walk into their towns and their town centres and see that they are completely desolate, worse than they've ever been, and they know people who've been victimized by crime.
+And he goes on to make a number of other absurd sounding claims, which many people that I have seen, people who don't look into this and don't want to trust their eyes when they walk into their towns and their town centers and see that they are completely desolate, worse than they've ever been, and they know people who've been victimized by crime.

-They don't want to believe that because, like Fraser Nelson, they want to believe that the multicultural project of Britain has been a resounding success.
+They don't want to believe that because like Fraser Nelson, they want to believe that the multicultural project of Britain has been a resounding success.

 And I want to look into a little bit of why Fraser Nelson might want to believe that as well.